So someone told your Starbucks drink is so much better with an affogato shot on top. You go along thinking it’s a type of creamy topping for coffee.

 Affogato shot (1) refers to the single shot of espresso poured over a frozen blended drink, like frappuccino or milkshake.

 How Much Caffeine Is In It?

-If you pour an affogato shot over a vanilla ice cream, there’s only the caffeine coming from the coffee.
+If you pour a shot over a vanilla ice cream, the only caffeine comes from the coffee.

 Affogato Shot Recipe (With Ice Cream)

-Curious to find out what the affogato shot is all about?
+Curious to find out what this shot is all about?
 No need to go out; we’ve crafted the perfect affogato recipe.